Lorenzo0111/DownloadTracker/README.md

 You'll have to set the <code>MONGO</code> process environment to your mongo uri.

+If you need to create your own instance of DownloadTracker you'll have to fork the repository and edit the routes and assets.

 # Special thanks
 <a href="https://jb.gg/OpenSource"><img src="https://github.com/Lorenzo0111/RocketPlaceholders/blob/master/media/jetbrains.png?raw=true" alt="jetbrains" width="200"/></a>